2025-2026 Edition

 Early Decision

-Deadline: November 1st
+• Deadline: November 1st

-Notification: Mid-December
+• Notification: Mid-December

 The Early Decision plan is intended for students who passionately believe that Barnard is their first choice college.
-It is a binding decision plan, meaning that if you are admitted Early Decision, you commit to attend Barnard and must withdraw all other applications.
+It is a binding decision plan, meaning that if you are admitted Early Decision, you commit to attend Barnard and are expected to withdraw all other applications.
 Along with all other required and optional application materials, Early Decision applicants are required to submit an Early Decision Agreement which is signed by the applicant, their parent/guardian, and their counselor.
 Students applying under the Early Decision plan must apply by November 1st.
 Decisions will be released by mid-December.

 Notification of financial aid assistance for those candidates who have demonstrated financial need will be provided at the same time as the admissions decision.
-Once admitted, the student must submit a nonrefundable enrollment deposit by the enrollment deadline.
+Once admitted, the student must submit a non-refundable enrollment deposit by the enrollment deadline.
 This deposit is applied toward tuition and fees for the first year.

-If a student is denied in the Early Decision round, this is the final decision for the year.
-Students are welcome to apply in subsequent years as a transfer student.
+If a student is denied during the Early Decision round, the decision is final for that application year.Students are welcome to apply in subsequent years as a transfer student.

-The Admissions Committee may decide to defer a final decision on an Early Decision application and move them to the Regular Decision Round.
+The Admissions Committee may decide to defer a final decision on an Early Decision applicant and move them to the non-binding Regular Decision Round.
 The student will then be reevaluated and receive a final decision in late March.
 In that event, the student is asked to submit final grades from the first half of the senior year.

 Regular Decision

-Deadline: January 1st
+• Deadline: January 1st

-Notification: Late-March
+• Notification: Late-March

 Notification of financial aid assistance for those candidates who have demonstrated financial need will be provided at the same time as the admissions decision.
 Once admitted, the student must submit a non-refundable enrollment deposit by the May 1st enrollment deadline.
 This deposit is applied toward tuition and fees for the first year.